-Every Star Trek: Discovery season two photo so far
+Every Star Trek: Discovery season 2 photo so far

 During the Comic-Con panel, he said we'll meet the original "Number One," played by Rebecca Romijn and originally played by Majel Barrett-Roddenberry.

-Tig Notaro joins the cast as Chief Engineer Reno, and judging by that uniform it'll be on the Discovery, not the Enterprise.
+Tig Notaro joins the cast as chief engineer Reno, and judging by that uniform it'll be on the Discovery, not the Enterprise.

-From left to right: Rachael Ancheril as Lt.
+From left to right, Rachael Ancheril as Lt.
 Nhan, Burnham and Captain Pike explore a new world.

-Burnham stares ... lovingly? fearfully? at something up ahead.
+Burnham stares ... lovingly?
+Fearfully?
+At something up ahead.

 Looks like once the away team is on this new world/ship we're going to do some contained exploring.